Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Fetching_data_with_useQuery.md

 > If you see a refetch that you are not expecting, it is likely because you just focused the window and React Query is doing a `refetchOnWindowFocus`, which is a great feature for production: If the user goes to a different browser tab, and then comes back to your app, a background refetch will be triggered automatically, and data on the screen will be updated if something has changed on the server in the meantime.
 All of this happens without a loading spinner being shown, and your component will not re-render if the data is the same as you currently have in the cache.
 >
 > During development, this will probably be triggered more frequently, especially because focusing between the Browser DevTools and your app will also cause a fetch, so be aware of that.

+## Keep server and client state separate

+If you get data from `useQuery`, try not to put that data into local state.
+The main reason is that you implicitly opt out of all background updates that React Query does for you, because the state "copy" will not update with it.

+## Create custom hooks

+Even if it's only for wrapping one `useQuery` call, creating a custom hook usually pays off because:

+- You can keep the actual data fetching out of the ui, but co-located with your `useQuery` call.
+- You can keep all usages of one query key (and potentially type definitions) in one file.
+- If you need to tweak some settings or add some data transformation, you can do that in one place.

 ## React Query Overview